Staff & Board

 unnamed (1).jpg

-Andy McGee (Grants and Communications Coordinator, She/they) comes to Grow Portland with a lifelong passion for being in gardens with kids.
-She has taught in schools, farms, and gardens for over 15 years and most recently finished 6 years as the Education Program Manager at Zenger Farm.
+Andy McGee (Development and Programs Coordinator, She/they) comes to Grow Portland with a lifelong passion for being in gardens with kids.
+She has taught in schools, farms, and gardens for over 15 years and spent 6 years as the Education Program Manager at Zenger Farm.
 Andy has loved teaching and learning with children about pollinators, veggies, worms and so much more.
-Now they are excited to help show others how amazing this work is through sharing stories with funders and the broader community.
+Now they help show others how amazing this work is through sharing stories with funders and the broader community.
 She spent several years writing web content for garden centers and nurseries and is excited to put pen to paper for Grow Portland.
 Andy is passionate about justice work and believes strongly that every child deserves the time and space to connect with the natural world.
 They are a community activist and avid home gardener, living on a communal queer homestead in SW Washington.
 They love to work with the animals, grow food and go swimming whenever possible!

 Ary Solomon (Site Coordinator, They/Them) is a community organizer who brings a decade of garden education, outdoor education, and facilitation experience to the Grow Portland team.
 Their work designing, building, and managing the garden program at Olin-Sang-Ruby Union Institute - an overnight summer camp in Wisconsin - deepened their love for garden education, and they learned the importance of integrating school gardens into their surrounding communities in their role as Learning Garden Coordinator at Portland Community College’s Southeast Campus.
 Ary believes that growing and sharing food is one of the most important parts of weaving community and is so excited to be supporting Grow Portland’s educators, sites, and students!

-Djamila Moore (Education Director, She/Her) grew up in a rural town on the Big Island of Hawaii where she developed a passion for connecting to the land and growing food.
-Djamila is a leader in the school garden education field with over 13 years of experience teaching and developing curricula in gardens, farms, classrooms and kitchens including the Brooklyn Botanic Garden in New York City, where she received her Horticulture Certificate.
-She earned her MA in Science Education from the University of British Columbia where she worked at the intersection of teacher training and agriculture.
-Djamila's work and research on school gardens has been presented at the Oregon School Garden Summit, Environmental Education Association of Oregon, World Affairs Council of Oregon, and the American Horticultural Society.
+Djamila Moore (Education Director, She/Her) grew up in a small town on the Big Island of Hawaii where she developed a love for connecting to land and growing food.
+Djamila has over 16 years of experience teaching and developing curricula in gardens, farms, classrooms and kitchens including the Brooklyn Botanic Garden in New York City, where she received her Horticulture Certificate.
+She earned her MA in Science Education from the University of British Columbia where she worked at the intersection of teacher training and urban agriculture.
+Djamila's work and research on school gardens has been presented at the Growing School Gardens Summit, Oregon School Garden Summit, Environmental Education Association of Oregon, World Affairs Council of Oregon, and the American Horticultural Society.
 Djamila cares deeply about cultivating community through gardening and professionalizing the field of school garden education.

 20190528_142711.jpg